Get

 divider 3 pawsFinal Thoughts

 Both of these cats are friendly and witty down to their kitty toes.
-They are both beautiful and act like they know it.
+They are both beautiful and act as they know how.
 The Siamese is typically more of a classy pet and has an attitude of elegance.
 Although both cats are vocal, the Siamese has a louder and raspier voice.
 Both can find themselves in a hot pot of mischief.

 For either one of these cats, be prepared for their great need for attention.
 If you need a companion cat, you would be hard-pressed to find better breeds.